yusnebez/tecnoeduca-Backend/README.md

 # Proyecto tecnoeduca

+A plataform for management of class in school.

+# Description

-Create plataform for management of class in school.
+A plataform for management of class in school.
+Written in JavaScript using NodeJS, express.js, Axxio.

-## DataBase
+## DataBase in Mongo Atlass

 ### Teachers